zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 ![jekyll-default-file-structure](/assets/images/blog/ssg/jekyll-directory-structure.png){:class="img-responsive center"}

-1. `_config.yml`,\manages settings for the entire site or blog:
+1. `_config.yml`- manages settings for the entire site or blog. ie:

      - Global variables on the site.
      - Configuration of  collections or defaults.
      - Specification of untime variables that you want jekyll to run every time.

-2. `_post` The blog content goes here.
+2. `_post`- The blog content goes here.
 The naming convention of these files is important, and must follow the format: `YEAR-MONTH-DAY-title.MARKUP`

-3. `.gitinore` The paths to the files you want to exclude go here.
+3. `.gitignore` The paths to the files you want to exclude go here.

 4. `_site` This is where jekyll puts the entire static site after the build.

-5. `404.html` Page displayed when one tries to access a broken link on your site.
-If you know how to create a single page template, you have the option of  customising this page.
+5. `404.html`- Page displayed when one tries to access a broken link on your site.
+If you know how to create a single page template, you have the option of  customizing this page.

-6. `Gemfile` A Gemfile is Ruby’s dependency management system or in other words, a list of Gems a Ruby project needs to run.<br/>
+6. `Gemfile`- A Gemfile is Ruby’s dependency management system or in other words, a list of Gems a Ruby project needs to run.<br/>
     what is a gem?
     A Gem is a bundle of code we can include in Ruby projects sort of like an extension.
 This allows us to take someone else’s code and drop it into our own project.
     Gems can perform functionality such as: